samkearney/esta-ngl/docs/standard_objects/interface_instance.rst

 Instance attributes are per-interface-instance; they can vary between instances of the interface.

-.. _concepts-interface-instance-class:
+.. _standard-objects-interface-instance-class:

 Class
 =====

-Indicates the :ref:`class<concepts-interface-definition-class>` of the defined interface of which this is an instance.
+Indicates the :ref:`class<standard-objects-interface-definition-class>` of the defined interface of which this is an instance.

-.. _concepts-interface-instance-id:
+.. _standard-objects-interface-instance-id:

 Id
 ==